-SASB Standards Research Team
+SASB Standards Staff

 As the Chief Technical Officer for the SASB Standards, Bryan Esterly guides the technical staff’s standard-setting activities to maintain and improve the SASB Standards, including collaborating with the SASB Standards Board in its reviews and approvals of updates to the Standards.
 His role is centered on supporting the staff’s research and consultations with industry and investors in order to drive the standardization of financially material sustainability information in corporate reporting for investors.
 Prior to the Value Reporting Foundation and SASB, Mr. Esterly worked in the financial risk management industry, most recently serving as Vice President with Aon’s Financial Services Group.
 He is a CFA charterholder.

 Lynn Xia Director of Research – SASB Standards San Francisco, CA